akodali1/Data-to-decision-class/WorstPlotsContest.md

 #### Reasons for the plot being bad

--   The data in the substance use column is obscured by the massive bars in the Mental health column which makes it difficult to view the plots on Substance use column.
+-   The data in the substance use row is obscured by the massive bars in the Mental health row which makes it difficult to view the plots on Substance use row.
--   The values on the z-axis are misguiding.
+-   It is difficult to identify where the zero starts and also to identify the numerical values of each bar.
--   The colors are deceiving since we can mistakenly believe that the bars that are green are identical and vice versa.
+-   The colors are deceiving since we can mistakenly believe that the bars that are blue are identical and vice versa.
 -   Overlapping of facility names in x-axis.
 -   There is no proper name formatting for z-axis heading and title name.